What is the Medicare Prescription Payment Plan?

 And remember, your payments may change from month to month.
 Future payments may increase if you fill a new prescription or refill an existing prescription because as new out-of-pocket costs are added to your monthly payment, there are fewer months left in the year to spread out your payments.

-It is important to note that there is no interest payment on your monthly payments.
+It is important to note that there is no interest on your monthly payments.

 What if I miss a payment?